Why Buying a Home Feels Impossible in 2026

 S&P 500: 6,63210-Year Treasury Yield: 4.26% ↑Fed Funds Rate: 3.50–3.75% (Hold)Core PCE: 3.1% (Sticky)Brent Crude: >$80 ↑Consumer Sentiment: 55.5 ↓ The Market Didn’t Move But Everything Changed On the surface, this was a quiet week.
 Stocks barely moved.
 The Fed didn’t hike.
 Inflation didn’t spike.
 But under the hood, the Federal Reserve delivered a message … Read more

-Markets Face a Difficult Balancing Act as Weak Jobs Data and Oil Shock Shake Investor Confidence
+Markets Struggle as Jobs Data & Oil Shock Hit Confidence

 Introduction Financial markets entered mid-March facing a complex mix of economic signals.
 A surprisingly weak U.S. jobs report suggested the labor market may be slowing faster than expected, while a sudden spike in oil prices following tensions in the Middle East briefly reignited inflation fears.
 At the same time, fresh inflation data showed price pressures … Read more